-All the attributes of macro-instruction operands may be referred to in conditional instructions within assembly definitions.
+All the attributes of macro-instruction operands may be referred to in conditional assembly instructions within macrodefinitions.
 However, only the type, length, scaling, and integer attributes of symbols may be referred to in conditional assembly instructions outside definitions.
-Symbols appearing in the name field of generated statements are not assigned attributes.
+Symbols appearing in the name field of generated statements are assigned attributes.